• Skip to primary navigation

 A: The relationship among key variables has been known for over a hundred years, based on Ampere’s Law.
 Due to its importance and the nature of its operating principles, the solenoid has been studied extensively and analyzed with high accuracy.
 In the ideal case:

-where N is the number of turns, A is the cross-sectional area of the armature, g is the gap size, μO is the magnetic permeability of air, and i is the current applied.
-Note that strength of the force is proportional to the square of both the current and the number of turns.
+Note that the strength of the force is proportional to the square of both the current and the number of turns.
 While this ideal equation does not take into account coil fringing losses, coil imperfections, and other real-world issues, it is a good starting point.

 Q: How does the electrical circuitry drive the solenoid?

 A: Like most magnetic devices, the solenoid is a current-driven device, as shown by the basic equation.
 Therefore, it is best supplied by a true current source.
-However, since many applications have a voltage source (rail) rather than a current source, solenoids are also specified in terms of their DC resistance, so a voltage source can be used – as long as it can supply the needed current as determined by Ohms law.
+However, since many applications have a voltage source (rail) rather than a current source, solenoids are also specified in terms of their DC resistance, so a voltage source can be used—as long as it can supply the needed current as determined by Ohms law.

 Q: Does it matter if you use a current source versus a voltage source?

-A: Yes and no. Many successful solenoid design-ins use a voltage source which can supply the needed current.
-However, it may be hard to drive that current properly from the voltage source, since the solenoid’s relatively high transient-current demand means that the voltage source may “dip” as it tries to supply that current pulse, unless it is a stiff source with very low lead-wire resistance (such as the AC line).
+A: Yes and no. Many successful solenoid design-ins use a voltage source that can supply the needed current.
+However, it may be hard to drive that current properly from the voltage source, since the solenoid’s relatively high transient-current demand means that the voltage source may “dip” as it tries to supply that current pulse unless it is a stiff source with a very low lead-wire resistance (such as the AC line).
 For this reason, many designs use a current source rather than a voltage source if they can.

 Q: What are some other solenoid-drive issues?

 A: In general, solenoids use a lot of power relative to the rest of the system, and they dissipate this power as heat.
-Thus, they can get hot, which is burden to the system and affects solenoid life.
-Note that if the application is a pulsed, low duty-cycle situation such as in a vending machine, this may not be an issue of concern.
+Thus, they can get hot, which is a burden to the system and affects solenoid life.
+Note that if the application is a pulsed, low-duty-cycle situation such as in a vending machine, this may not be an issue of concern.
 However, it can be a problem in a high-volume, high-rate application such as an industrial production line.

 Q: What are the other downsides of solenoids?